-CHAIRMAN BERNANKE.
-"It is particularly important not to characterize the views of another participant at the meeting."
+Chairman Bernanke: "It is particularly important not to characterize the views of another participant at the meeting."

-Chairman Volcker more colorfully expresses the same sentiment of internecine leaks driven by policy disagreement in the November 1982 transcript: CHAIRMAN VOLCKER.
-"I think there is a tendency on the part of any organization, for people to say "Damn it!
-If somebody else is leaking, I'm going to talk to a reporter, too, and get my story out."
+Chairman Volcker more colorfully expresses the same sentiment of internecine leaks driven by policy disagreement in the November 1982 transcript: Chairman Volcker: "I think there is a tendency on the part of any organization, for people to say 'Damn it!
+If somebody else is leaking, I'm going to talk to a reporter, too, and get my story out.'
 Unless this is stopped, it's just going to cut us up."

-3.1.3 Leaks affect policy by driving market expectations
+2.1.3 Leaks Affect Policy by Driving Market Expectations

-Direct evidence that Federal Reserve policy makers care about market expectations of policy is that the Fed surveys both primary dealers (in the Survey of Primary Dealers) and a set of institutional investment firms (in the Survey of Market Participants) about their expectations for policy prior to each FOMC meeting.
-Attesting to the impact of these market expectations on policy, a private company (Macropolicy Perspectives) in 2017 launched what they refer to as the Shadow Survey of Market Participants in order to "collect information about consensus expectations that the FOMC uses as an input into its policy decisions" and release this information to interested buyers prior to the FOMC meeting.7
+Supporting the idea that Federal Reserve policymakers care about market expectations of policy, the Fed surveys both primary dealers (in the Survey of Primary Dealers) and a set of institutional investors (in the Survey of Market Participants) about their expectations for policy prior to each FOMC meeting.
+Attesting to the impact of these market expectations on policy, in 2017 a private company (Macropolicy Perspectives) launched what they refer to as the Shadow Survey of Market Participants in order to "collect information about consensus expectations that the FOMC uses as an input into its policy decisions" and release this information to interested buyers prior to the FOMC meeting.9

-Examples from the FOMC documents also provide evidence of the importance of market expectations for policy.
-Richard Fisher, President of the Federal Reserve Bank of Dallas expresses his concern about informal communication driving market expectations and thereby reducing policy flexibility at the June 2012 FOMC meeting:
+Examples from FOMC documents also provide evidence of the importance of market expectations for policy.
+Richard Fisher, president of the Federal Reserve Bank of Dallas expresses his concern about informal communication driving market expectations and thereby reducing policy flexibility at the June 2012 FOMC meeting:

-MR. TARULLO.
-"You accused somebody here of leaking.
+Mr. Tarullo: "You accused somebody here of leaking.
 You didn't identify who it was, but you said there was a leak."

-MR. FISHER.
-"What I'm saying is, I think we should work extremely hard to preserve every option that is debated at this table, and I have just noticed that this has been more intensely covered than I have seen in my seven years of sitting at this table.
+Mr. Fisher: "What I'm saying is, I think we should work extremely hard to preserve every option that is debated at this table, and I have just noticed that this has been more intensely covered than I have seen in my seven years of sitting at this table.
 Everybody in this room is a decent person.
 I'm not casting any aspersions against anybody in this room.
 I'm just saying that if we can-in every way possible, however we do it-we should try to preserve the options to be debated at this table, and then not use the argument that markets expect us to do X or Y. What is leading the markets to expect that?
 I haven't seen this broad-based discussion that we are having in the speeches."

-Chairman Bernanke states at the December 2011 FOMC meeting in response to recent leaks:
+Chairman Bernanke states, at the December 2011 FOMC meeting, in response to recent leaks: